Sierra High staff volunteer time to help firefighters on campus

-TOLLHOUSE, California (KSEE) – The Creek Fire caused so many people to evacuate, but some at Sierra High School are taking this time as a chance to help our first responders.
+TOLLHOUSE, California (KGPE) – The Creek Fire caused so many people to evacuate, but some at Sierra High School are taking this time as a chance to help our first responders.

 “My family was evacuated on the seventh, so I’ve been here working since then doing whatever I can do,” said Kelly Capps, the maintenance & operations lead at Sierra High School.